When setting up your website, give equal consideration to both the...

 Recommended article

-Put the signup prominently on your website’s homepage, sidebars, and navigation.
-Add signup forms to your posts to maximize visibility and encourage readers to subscribe.
+Put the signup prominently on your homepage, sidebars, and navigation, and add links to your blog posts.

 If you have separate lists, e.g., fiction and nonfiction, link to both.